gilescope/book-exploring-async-basics/README.md

 The issue tracker can be used for all kinds of feedback and/or discussions.

+## Code example

+The example code used in this book is found in this repository: [examples-node-eventloop](https://github.com/cfsamson/examples-node-eventloop)

 ## Building
 You'll need to install [mdbook](https://github.com/rust-lang-nursery/mdBook) to build this book for yourself.